isaacnovaes/react-interactive-comments-section/README.md

 - Create, Read, Update, and Delete comments and replies
 - Upvote and downvote comments
 - **Bonus**: If you're building a purely front-end project, use `localStorage` to save the current state in the browser that persists when the browser is refreshed.
-- **Bonus**: Instead of using the `createdAt` strings from the `data.json` file, try using timestamps and dynamically track the time since the comment or reply was posted.

 ### Screenshots